stackbit-projects/interesting-chili-f8ad4/content/pages/index.md

           ## The Philomath Club

-          The Philomath Club is a community for students who love learning and increasing their knowledge of mathematics, computer science and engineering.
+          The Philomath Club is a community which I co-founded for students who love learning and increasing their knowledge of mathematics, computer science and engineering.
 We provide free curriculum-linked resources of a Post-16 level to help with exams, extra-curricular competitions and university admissions.
         content_align: left
         actions: []
         actions_align: left